tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 Having access to the value of `BASE_DIR` makes it easy for you to reference other aspects of your Django project.
 Using the `BASE_DIR` variable, we can now create a new variable called `TEMPLATE_DIR` that will reference your new `templates` directory.
 We can make use of the `os.path.join()` function to join up multiple paths, leading to a variable definition like the example below.
 Make sure you put this underneath the definition of `BASE_DIR`!

+I> ### Delete those Lines!
+I> If you included the three `print()` statements above to see what's going on, make sure you remove them once you understand.
+Don't just leave them lying there.
+They will clutter your settings module, and clutter the output of the Django development server!

 {lang="python",linenos=off}
 	TEMPLATE_DIR = os.path.join(BASE_DIR, 'templates')